5 Critical IoT Security Challenges and How to Overcome Them

 IoT Security Challenge 1: Lack of Visibility

-One of the most significant IoT security issues lies in device discovery.
+One of the most significant IoT security challenges lies in device discovery.
 In simple terms, it’s impossible for organizations to secure what they can’t see.
 This is true with any network-accessible hardware or software asset, of course.
 With IoT devices, the scale of usage makes the issue particularly acute.

 Organizations need to use technologies like port scanning, protocol analysis, and other detection solutions to figure out what devices are connecting to corporate networks.
 There are many products designed to help organizations discover the IoT devices connected to networks and build an inventory of assets for tracking.